 Talk to the Experts

 You don’t need to know your wine to choose the right drink to give your boss, acquaintance, or friend.
 Just rely on the judgment of someone who lives, breathes, and drinks wine.
-In other words, talk to the wine experts, and get their recommendation.
+In other words, talk to the wine experts, and get their recommendations.

 A wine connoisseur can probably give you a list of all the popular and best wines in the world and tell you all about how they’re made, but it doesn’t guarantee that they will choose a bottle that will suit the taste of your intended receiver.